Has anyone else had a good crop of apples?

 I think there should be a time every year when devoted food gardeners do as all good believers do - participate in some kind of meaningful ritual.
 I am a bit hopeless at religion but even I can think of several such traditions which illustrate what I mean.
 There is the whole 40 days and 40 nights thing that Christians call Lent; there is Ramadan, the Muslims' month of fasting; and, more a cultural event than a religion, there is the week of the Chinese New Year celebrations.
 I am sure there…Continue

-The existing food system fails half the people on the planet, and needs radical change if world is to feed itself, report…Continue
+The existing food system fails half the people on the planet, and needs radical change if world is to feed itself, report warn.

 A UK government-commissioned study into food security has called for urgent action to avert global hunger.

-The Foresight Report on Food and Farming Futures says the current system is unsustainable and will fail to end…Continue
+The Foresight Report on Food and Farming Futures says the current system is unsustainable and will fail to end hunger unless radically redesigned.

 Added by Craig Bovaird on January 26, 2011 at 1:00am — No Comments